Casualties of the September 11 attacks: Deaths involving elevators

-A USA Today report estimated that approximately 200 people perished inside the elevators, while only 21 escaped the elevators.
+A USA Today report estimated that approximately 200 people died inside the elevators, while only 21 escaped the elevators.
 However, it was later found that 16% of those who evacuated the South Tower used an elevator and simulations of the evacuation without elevators claim to show that the use of elevators saved about 3,000 individuals in the South Tower.
 Many elevators did not plunge when the planes crashed through, but were left stranded in the shafts, leaving their occupants to be burned alive in the fires or trapped and unable to escape before the towers collapsed.
-With the exception of one case, a locking mechanism prevented people from escaping from opening the doors on stranded elevators.
+With the exception of one case, when the elevators malfunctioned, safety features intended to keep people from plummeting down shafts trapped individuals inside.
 One survivor recounted having to pry open a narrow gap between the doors of the elevator to escape by utilizing the stairs.
 Similarly, a group of six found themselves trapped inside a North Tower elevator from the moment of impact until 9:30 a.m., when they managed to escape by prying open the doors and tunnelling their way through the sheetrock wall of the elevator shaft behind, still leaving them with nearly an hour to spare until the building gave way.